 I currently live with my (very patient) partner Jeff on our small property in Kentucky with our 3 dogs, 1 cat, 2 sometimes 3 horses, a dozen sheep, chooks, and what ever other critters I can sneak home without being caught.

 Growing up on a small farm in the Bellinger valley, my childhood was spent surrounded by dogs, chickens, cattle, horses, and deer which left me with no doubt I wanted to work with animals.
 During High School I completed a Cert II in Animal Studies at TAFE before moving to Armidale to study a Bachelor of Zoology at the University of New England.
 In the final year of university, I was able to travel to the Tiwi Islands to assist Vets in a dog health program, which reinforced my love for working with domestic animals.
 After graduating, I decided to undertake my Cert IV in Veterinary Nursing which I have now completed and am thrilled to be doing something I love.
-I now live permanently in Uralla with my partner, two dogs, and a cat.
+I now live permanently in Uralla with my partner, two dogs, and a cat (although many more pets are planned).

 I grew up in a semi rural village – Brushgrove between Grafton and Maclean where I could always be found with the family animals.
 Who needed dolls when I had living toys.